Rpinto02/DisasterResponsePipelines/README.md

 # Disaster Response Pipelines

 ## Introduction
+The project is to create a web interface where you have to enter a disaster message and it will categorize the type of message using natural language processing.
+This will help in effective response and action to be taken to each message.
+This project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
+The dataset is a combination of pre-labelled tweet and messages from real-life disaster.

+To achieve this a ETL and Machine Learning pipelines were built.

 This an open source project to make an ETL pipeline and a Machine Learning pipeline of a model to categorize disasters messages.
 Furthermore it will be implemented a browser interface to use this model.